Your Dream Dress Appointment in 2021

 The coronavirus is easily killed with soap and good hand hygiene.
 I have come up with a cleaning routine for my hands, surfaces, and objects between appointments that follow best practices to keep the environment as safe as possible.

 I have also included some rescheduling guidance, for anyone who thinks they may be at greater risk of contracting or transmitting COVID-19.
 My guiding principle for this is that I trust you to err on the side of caution, please be honest and reschedule if there is even the slightest cause for concern.

 This merits emphasis: I am a small team of just 1 with a family at home.
-If I develop COVID-19 symptoms, I will be forced to self-isolate, as well as my family, and close my store, canceling all appointments for at least 14 days and causing distress to anyone who had appointments with me over the previous week.
+If I develop COVID-19 symptoms, I will be forced to self-isolate, as well as my family, alerting daycare as well and close my store, canceling all appointments for at least 14 days and causing distress to anyone who had appointments with me or contact with my family over the previous week.

 I need my clients, to be honest with me and work with me to ensure first and foremost that everyone stays safe, and secondly that I can carry on doing the work I love and keep my family safe.

 So please read through all answers and feel free to email me with any further questions you have.
 I will, as always, do what I can to make your visit the best experience it can be!